 So here's the current plan.

-Current plan goes like this on Friday.
+Current plan goes like this.

-So you don't automatically get it because you want it, and you don't automatically get it because your doctor thinks it's a good idea.
+So you don't automatically get it because you want it and you don't automatically get it because your doctor thinks it's a good idea.

 You have to go through a process to qualify to be one of the people who can get it, probably because it's expensive.

-There's there's something on my desk talking.
+There's something on my desk talking.

 I don't know what it is.